 Personal learning network A personal learning network is an informal learning network that consists of the people a learner interacts with and derives knowledge from in a personal learning environment.
 In a PLN, a person makes a connection with another person with the specific intent that some type of learning will occur because of that connection.
 The following is an excerpt from Dryden's and Vos' book on learning networks: "For the first time in history, we know now how to store virtually all humanity's most important information and make it available, almost instantly, in almost any form, to almost anyone on earth.
 We also know how to do that in great new ways so that people can interact with it , and learn from it."
 Personal learning networks share a close association with the concept of personal learning environments.
 Aspects PLNs are becoming an important part of professional development in several fields with some businesses creating their own e-learning content and PLEs for their employees.

 My Classroom Observation | Open Websites During the course of the semester, I had the opportunity to observe a seasoned instructor at ESL services here at UT.
 The course that I observed was an Intermediate Reading and Discussion class.
 I felt very fortunate to have been able to observe this class.
 The instructor created an environment that was conducive to learning in which all the students appeared to feel at ease due to her warm, friendly personality and also because she was approachable and appeared to possess a genuine interest in hearing her students' opinions.
+One thing that I learned from this instructor related to planning and adapting those plans to fit the students' needs.
 The instructor made good use of authentic materials.
 I believe this instructor to be highly effective and someone to whom I can use as a model.
 Click here to view my Classroom Observaion in its entirety